Fu, or wheat gluten, is a high-protein meat replacement used in Japanese and Asian cuisines.

 Wheat gluten is a dried food made from wheat gluten.
 It is made by washing wheat flour dough with water until all the starch granules are removed, leaving the sticky insoluble gluten as an elastic mass.
-It’s mixed with mochiko or wheat flour, shaped, dried, grilled, or fried.
+It’s mixed with mochiko (glutinous rice flour) or wheat flour, shaped, dried, grilled, or fried.
 While it’s available around the country, it’s primarily eaten in the Kansai area (Kyoto and Osaka region).

 What Does It Taste

 The taste is neutral.
 As it’s spongy and chewy, it soaks up broths and flavors well.